Alfresco/alfresco-content-app/docs/getting-started.md

 ## Configuration

-The Content Application provides support for a global settings file `app.config.json` that you can use to customize the behavior of ACA and ADF components.
+The Alfresco Content Application provides support for the global settings file `app.config.json` that you can use to customize the behavior of the Content Application and ADF components.

 ### Server settings